yuloh/json-guard-cached/README.md

 A json-guard decorator to enable schema caching.
 Works with any PSR-6 cache implementation.

-This adapter is experimental until it proves to be worth using.
+This decorator is experimental until it proves to be worth using.

 ## Install